 The NFL and NFLPA work together to evaluate the performance of protective equipment and to ensure players are informed about the latest advances in equipment technology when making decisions about their helmets, cleats and other equipment.

-In collaboration with the NFLPA, this includes cleat evaluations conducted by the NFL Musculoskeletal Committee, helmet laboratory testing, and playing field assessments by the Field Surface Safety & Performance Committee.
+This includes helmet laboratory testing in collaboration with the NFLPA, cleat evaluations conducted by the NFL Musculoskeletal Committee, and playing field assessments by the Field Surface Safety & Performance Committee.